Collington (band): Career

 For his next EP, In Between, Collington worked with producer Eric Owyoung (Switchfoot, Jon Foreman, Hillsong United).
 The record also received attention in the US and in the UK and was featured on many official Spotify playlists as well.
 "Here We Go" was the first single that was also featured on an official Spotify playlist.
 The follow-up was "Mountain" that was recorded with Dan Knittel at Anthemic Recordings.

 All 2020 singles were recorded and self-produced in Maine at an Airbnb.
 "Against the Wall" became Collington's first single featured on major US radio after winning Battle of The Buzz at RadioU (WUFM).
-"Providence" another single in 2020 features Collington's wife Megan.
+"Providence" another single in 2020 features Collington's wife.
+All 2022 singles were recorded with Jake Rye of Sanctus Real fame who also produced records for artists such as Newsboys, Michigander and Matt Moore.
+RadioU (WUFM) featured Collington as their first artist to drop a new single in 2023.

 After listening to "Providence" with producer Bill Scheniman (Bruce Springsteen, Mick Jagger), Bill put his own spin on it, and that alternative version was released as a Patreon exclusive).

 Collington were nominated for The We Love Christian Music Awards Next Big Thing in 2020 for its 9th annual awards event and won in the category of "The Next Big Thing".
 Even with no live audience allowed and only a few artists allowed to perform due to the COVID-19 pandemic, Collington was able to play live at the awards in Memphis, Tennessee and accept his award there in an event organized on February 24, 2021.